rimutaka/posts/lambda-url-with-cloudfront/readme-lambda-cors.md

 Access-Control-Allow-Origin: https://localhost:8080
 ```

-### Option 1: Returning CORS from the lambda function's code
+### Option 1: Returning CORS from the lambda function handler

-It is not hard to return a few headers from your lambda code.
+It is not hard to return a few headers from your lambda handler.
 For example, these 4 lines of Rust code do the job:
 ```rust
     let mut headers = HeaderMap::new();
     headers.append("Access-Control-Allow-Origin", HeaderValue::from_static("https://localhost:8080"));